Azure-Samples/azure-ai-agents-javascript/README.md

 1. Rename `.env.template` to `.env`.

-1. Assign your Azure AI Foundry connection string, your AI Search and Bing Grounding connection name from Azure AI Foundry, and (optionally) the model deployment name to the `.env` file keys.
+1. Assign your Azure AI Foundry endpoint, your AI Search and Bing Grounding connection name from Azure AI Foundry, and (optionally) the model deployment name to the `.env` file keys.

 1. Install the project dependencies: